A Universal Framework for Reconstructing Complex Networks and Node Dynamics from Discrete or Continuous Dynamics Data: Conclusion

-However, some drawbacks are present in AIDD.
+However, some drawbacks are present in the current framework.
 First, a large amount of training data, especially the time series in diverse initial conditions, is required to obtain a good model.
-Nevertheless, it is difficult to obtain different time series under a variety of initial conditions.
-Although we can split a long time series into segments, and the first values on each segment can be treated as a new initial condition, the diversity of the initial conditions is always not high enough to train an AIDD model with high quality.
+Nevertheless, it is difficult to obtain time series data in many cases.
 Hence we may develop new models that are suitable for small data.

 Second, all the dynamics considered in this paper are Markovian, but this property is hardly satisfied in real cases.
 New extensions and experiments on non-Markovian dynamics should be conducted.
-For example, we can use a recurrent neural network instead of a feed-forward network as the dynamics learning component.
+For example, we can use a recurrent neural network instead of a feed-forward network as the dynamics simulating component.

-Finally, our network generator samples networks according to the naive mean field assumption.
-Although good results have been obtained on network inference, correlations between nodes are ignored.
-Thus, we can use generative graph models to replace the Bernoulli network generator such that correlations and inductive bias on structures can be considered.